-Since 1991, URI interns have taught hands-on environmental education programs to more than 3,600 New Haven students in twenty-seven public schools.
-Our current environmental education initiative, Open Spaces as Learning Places, teaches New Haven elementary school students about environmental stewardship through exploration of open space sites in their communities.
-Topics include forest structure and dynamics, water cycles, nutrient cycling, wildlife biodiversity, and the connections between species and habitat diversity.
-Some highlights of the program include canoeing trips on the Mill, West, and Quinnipiac rivers, studies of aquatic life at local ponds, hiking trips through East and West Rock parks, and geologic inquiry at the historic Grove Street Cemetery, the first private cemetery in the United States.
-In the Open Spaces program, students learn environmental stewardship through experiencing the work of their own neighbors - and conversely residents are encouraged to continue to build open spaces as they see their neighborhood children enjoying and learning science from their hard work.
+Environmental education Since 1991, URI education interns have taught hands-on environmental education programs to New Haven public school students.
+Our current environmental education initiative, Open Spaces as Learning Places, teaches elementary school students about environmental stewardship through the exploration of six open space sites in their communities.
+Topics range from forest succession and food webs to watersheds and plate tectonics.
+Field components of the program include an exploration of the students' schoolyard, a visit to a local community greenspace, hiking through East or West Rock Park, a canoe trip on one of New Haven's three rivers, a study of aquatic life at Lake Wintergreen, and a geologic inquiry at the historic Grove Street Cemetery.
+In the Open Spaces program, students learn environmental stewardship through experiencing the work of their neighbors-and conversely residents are encouraged to continue to build open spaces as they see their neighborhood children enjoying and learning science from their hard work.

-Research

-The URI programmatic activities in environmental education and urban community forestry create rich research opportunities.
+Research The URI programmatic activities in environmental education and urban community forestry create rich research opportunities.
 For example, using data from the Community Greenspace sites, F&ES student Alexis Dinno initiated a community survey to determine the human health impacts of vacant land.
 Adrian Camacho investigated differences in biological communities found in different urban locations, using Greenspace sites for comparison against abandoned lots.
 Another Yale F&ES student, Lianne Fisman, researched how childrens' play behavior is affected by the design of schoolyards.